CowKeyMan/SBWT-Search/documentation/documents/WorkflowFiles.rst

     * `index.rst.in`: This is the index.html for our documentation site.
 Inside it we create a table of contents tree with the contents of our website.
 Each document we add we will need to add here.
 We can also have sub-trees, so that our documents form a hierarchy.
     * `make.bat`: Windows equivalent of the Makefile

   * **scripts**: This folder contains scripts written in multiple languages which are used to combine multiple commands into a single file.
-It is advised to only build using these scripts rather than using the individual `Tools` directly.
+It is advised to only build using these scripts rather than using the individual :ref:`Tools` directly.

     * **build**: Scripts used to build executables and documentation